railslove/showoff-presentations/sass-compass/sass/sass.md

 !SLIDE
 # What is SASS? #

-> Sass is a meta-language on top of CSS thats used to describe the style of a document cleanly and structurally, with more power than flat CSS allows.
+> Sass is a meta-language on top of CSS that's used to describe the style of a document cleanly and structurally, with more power than flat CSS allows.
 > <cite>--Hampton Catlin</cite>